INFORMSJoC/2024.0546/src/LogTPm/readme.md

 # Application

 The codes in this folder handle the coauthor model of Jackson & Wolinsky (1996).
-When applied to a new problem, one only has to adjust the formulas in `values.m` apart from necessary adjustments to the parameters in `main.m`.
+When applied to a new problem, one has to adjust the formulas in `values.m` apart from necessary adjustments to the parameters in `main.m`.
 Another version for the connections model of Jackson & Wolisnky (1996) is shown in folder `Version:connections`, which is applied in Section 5.3.

 # References